Mythbusting at ASIS

 The vast majority of roles at ASIS are extremely safe.

 Some officers may choose to work in high-threat locations, however this is certainly not mandatory, and proper training and ongoing support is always provided.
-In these scenarios, ASIS will never tell its officers to do something they're uncomfortable with, or if we feel that the risk is too high.
+In these scenarios, we will never tell our officers to do something they're uncomfortable with or to pursue something if we feel that the risk is too high.

 3